quaadgras/graphics.gd/src/content/docs/guide/Getting Started/gd.md

 * sets the correct `zig` flags when cross-compiling.
 * uses `vpk` to bundle the project into a self-updating release.
 * sets up Go tests to run correctly within the Godot runtime.
+* builds projects for Android and iOS without their SDKs installed.